grain-lang/grain/stdlib/runtime/unsafe/wasmref.md

 Retrieves the signed 8-bit integer value at the specified index from the given `WasmArrayRef`.

-NOTE: This function may throw a runtime error if the provided index is out of bounds.
+NOTE: This function will throw a runtime error if the provided index is out of bounds.
-NOTE: This function may throw a runtime error if the array is not an array of i8 values.
+NOTE: This function will throw a runtime error if the array is not an array of i8 values.

 Parameters: